KevinAlbrecht/vue-blog/content/posts/attendre-que-vos-ressources-dynamiques-soient-chargees-grace-aux-promises.en.md

 }
 ```

-*The loadGoogleMap function return a "resolve" or the reference to the current promise, stored in ad array representings every "subscribers".*
+*The loadGoogleMap function return a *resolve* or the reference to the current promise, stored in ad array representings every "subscribers".*

 Now a callback for unstacking the deferred when the scripts are loaded.
 ```ts